 McCoy’s Building Supply is proud to carry in-stock and through special order the supplies you need when building a seawall or bulkhead to protect your property from flooding and enhance its appearance.
-Crane Materials International (CMI) revolutionized the construction of retaining walls, bulkheads, and water control structures over 30 years ago with the creation of ShoreGuard® Vinyl Sheet Piling.
+CMI Limited Co. revolutionized the construction of retaining walls, bulkheads, and water control structures over 30 years ago with the creation of ShoreGuard® Vinyl Sheet Piling.

 ShoreGuard® Vinyl Sheet Piling offers a long-term, cost-effective solution for waterfront property owners looking to minimize the effects of erosion to their shoreline while adding an additional level of flood protection.
-CMI’s Residential Waterfront Brochure highlights the long-term value of choosing customizable and sustainable ShoreGuard® for your seawall or retaining wall.
+CMI Limited Co.'s Residential Waterfront Brochure highlights the long-term value of choosing customizable and sustainable ShoreGuard® for your seawall or retaining wall.

 Shoreguard® offers a 50 year limited manufacturer’s warranty on their vinyl sheet piling as long as it is installed properly.
 The ShoreGuard Questionnaire is a valuable tool designed to inform homeowners about seawall design and construction.

 The ShoreGuard® Questionnaire includes:

 Rest assured knowing your seawall will last for years to come when you choose ShoreGuard®.